Advanced Bible Quiz about Bible Characters.

 -

-Who was the Syrian commander with leprosy that captured a young Israeli girl?
+Who was the Syrian commander with leprosy who captured a young Israeli girl?

 a.
 Rimmon.